Southern Great Lakes Derecho of 1991

 The Southern Great Lakes Derecho of 1991 is the derecho event that occurred on July 7 and 8, 1991.
-It lasted 17 hours and raced from South Dakota through southern Michigan before dying out over Western Pennsylvania.
+It lasted 17 hours and raced from southeast South Dakota through southern Michigan before dying out over Western Pennsylvania.

 South Dakota

 This derecho started in southeastern South Dakota at around 8 A.M.
 CDT.

 Iowa

 The derecho moved into northern Iowa causing more damage.
 Thousands of acres of corn and soybean crops were flattened causing $60 million in damage (1991 dollars).The strongest wind gust—103 mph (170 km/h) -- was recorded at Sioux Center, Iowa.
 A school's roof was blown off in Orange City.

 A gust of 71 mph was recorded at Mason City airport.
 There was also major damage inside the city.
 A woman was killed in McIntosh Woods State Park when a tree fell on her.

 Wisconsin

 As this derecho moved into Wisconsin in the early afternoon hours, it died out and a new derecho quickly developed.
 The derecho quickly gained in size and was once again causing damage.
 Thirty farm buildings were destroyed and over 250 were damaged over southern Wisconsin.
 In Waukesha, Wisconsin, a 300-year-old Dunbar Oak tree was toppled.
 Dane, Jefferson, Waukesha, Washington, and Ozaukee counties were declared Federal Disaster Areas by FEMA.